 It is a piece of software that lets you use the internet through secure, encrypted tunnels.
 This prevents prying eyes from getting hold of any personal data or information you share.

-It also enables you to spoof your IP address to another part of the world, allowing you to stream sport and TV shows from abroad, and unblock restricted sites.
+It also enables you to spoof your IP address to another part of the world, allowing you to stream sports and TV shows from abroad and unblock restricted sites.

 How Does A VPN Work?

-A VPN is devised to make using the internet safer, more convenient, and private.
-It does this by establishing a secure connection between you and the website or service you want to access.
+A VPN is devised to make internet use safer, more convenient, and private.
+It establishes a secure connection between you and the website or service you want to access.